"Our research-based programs foster practical skills that increase resilience, the ability to bend without breaking."

 - Medical professionals - We have working relationships with nearly every healthcare provider, hospital and agency in Kansas City.
 While we are a program of The University of Kansas Health System, Turning Point is open and free of charge to participants no matter where they are treated.

-- Employers - We offer workshops and seminars to organizations, train employees to become more resilient at work.
+- Employers - We offer workshops and seminars to organizations to train employees to become more resilient at work.
 We also help increase the likelihood that an employee with an illness will continue to be a valuable asset.

 Moira Mulhern, PhD, had always been intrigued by the concept of resilience – the ability to bounce back after a stressful event.
 Her research led her to believe that resilience is a collection of facets or dimensions determining the ability to manage life's challenges constructively.